• Skip to primary navigation

 Set clear targets

-The last thing you want to do is collect everything, especially when you have limited resources to work with.
+The meanest thing you want to do is collect everything, especially when you have limited resources to work with.
 It may seem like a good idea to gather all data from all sources, but that will only lead to large data pools with not much value.

 Targeted web scraping is always the best.
 You have to be deliberate with how you scrape the web.
 If you want to collect price information, use strings and parameters that allow bots to find prices from a handful of trustworthy sources.